The New Year means new beginnings and new logo design trends! We’ve rounded up the top 10 logo design trends making their mark on the web.

 The most important thing a logo can be is timeless.
 Keeping up with the latest trends will help you keep your logo looking fresh and relevant.

-So, if you’re designing a logo that needs to stand out from the competition, or you just want some design inspiration, here are the top 10 logo design trends of 2022.
+So, if you’re using a logo design tool but want your result to stand out from the competition, or you just want some inspiration beforehand, here are the top 10 logo design trends of 2022.

 After reviewing tons of different logos, I noticed a clear trend among many logotypes.
 (A logotype is a logo centered around a business name or initials.)

 The logotype design creatively played around with the characters in the text.
 To clarify, this method is when a letter in the name is replaced with a symbol to create a unique and unusual idea that stands out from the others.

 As it’s the main element of a business, a logotype has to form a lasting impression, differ from all others, and express an idea.
 But most importantly, the logo has to be readable.
 So take note: Play around with characters in a logotype all you want, but rein it in so the text doesn’t become a scrambled mess.

 From sketches, scribbles, and doodles, freeform drawing is a design trend that you’ll see plenty of in 2022.
 What’s so fun about this approach is that it perfectly captures the brand’s personality.
 And there’s nothing that does that quite like a sketch drawn in a unique way.

 Hand-drawn logos tell everyone that the brand is bold, unpretentious, transparent, and maybe even unapologetically quirky!
 If you love an unfinished look, this is your year to deliver that aesthetic in your logo.